What is Natural Nutrition?

-One of the downsides of modern day life is that many individuals no longer know which foods promote health within themselves.
-As each individual has a unique body there will be foods that promote health within them whereas other foods although considered beneficial may imbalance their health.
+One of the downsides of modern day life is that many no longer know which foods are healing for their individual body.
+There are foods that promote health and foods which imbalance health but everyone has a unique body and constitution.
 For example, an individual with a cold body constitution would require more foods which are energetically warm and their health could become imbalanced for example by consuming cold drinks, raw fruits and vegetables during the colder seasons.

 Good nutrition lays the foundation for a healthy body and mind whereas imbalanced nutrition interferes with normal body functioning and eventually becomes a contributory factor to a disease or disorder.